pbhupen01/spring-learning/springrest/README-test.md

 # Test
-There are three options for testing:
+There are three options for writing dev tests.
+Depending upon the test type we have to pickup any of the above for writing test cases.
+:
 1. Use basic Junit
 2. Use Mockito
 3. Use Spring Boot test for testing

-Depending upon the test type we have to pickup any of the above for writing test cases.

 **Text Fixture**